JamitLabs/Jetworking/Example/README.md

-# Example
+# iOS Example Project

-This is an example project that demonstrates the use of `Jetworking` in a simple app
+This is an example project that demonstrates basic use of `Jetworking` in a simple app.

+Refer to the full documentation for a complete overview of features.